 Map the Gap – There is a big gap between our vision and current reality.
 The concern is that we are giving up the vision in order to close the gap.

-Research their Market – They know the demographics of their local community and have a clear picture of where their targeted customers spend time.
+Research our Market – We know the demographics of our local community and have a clear picture of where our targeted customers spend time.

 Goal #1 – Increase local, targeted shoppers, awareness of our store and products.

 Targets – #1 – Increase foot traffic to store by 20% within 3 months. #2 – Increase Likes on our Facebook page by 30% in next 3 months.